How Much Solar Do I Need for My RV?

 Will you be travelling or living in sunny, hot environments or cloudy, cold climates?
 For example, if you live somewhere with steady sunshine a majority of the year, you’ll be able to collect and store plenty of energy to power your appliances.
 If you’ll be travelling in a rainy climate, you may not have enough energy input to generate large amounts of power to cover all your energy needs.

 In addition, batteries operate best in a cool environment.
 If it’s too hot, they may overheat.
-On the other hand, very cold temperatures also have a negative impact on your batteries because it has to work harder and at a higher voltage to charge.
+On the other hand, very cold temperatures also have a negative impact on your batteries because they have to work harder and at a higher voltage to charge.
 Keep this in mind when sizing your system and selecting batteries.
 For more information about battery bank sizing, check out our blog post.

 Conclusion